No Result

 However, if the child self-regulates passively, they may complain about noises that don’t bother others, or may seem agitated and anxious in noisy environments.

-Life With Sensory Processing Challenges
+Life With Sensory Processing Disorder Challenges

 Everyday life can be challenging for a child with significant sensory differences or SPD.
-They may have emotional meltdowns or outbursts more regularly than most, seem to be overwhelmed easily or avoidant, demonstrate ‘unusual’ or ‘strange’ behaviours, be overly active and ‘on the go’, or seem uninterested and unmotivated.
+They may have emotional meltdowns or outbursts more regularly than most, seem to be overwhelmed easily or avoidant, demonstrate ‘unusual’ or ‘strange’ behaviors, be overly active and ‘on the go’, or seem uninterested and unmotivated.

 Although children with significant sensory differences or SPD are just responding to their environment, and are trying to self-regulate to meet their sensory needs.
-This is often misinterpreted as misbehaviour, and can lead to harsh discipline when what is really needed is help and guidance.
+This is often misinterpreted as misbehavior, and can lead to harsh discipline when what is really needed is help and guidance.

 Seeking Help